Dre Campbell Farm

 10 Natural Ways to Get Rid of Blister Beetles in Garden

-If eaten by an animal (even one as big as a horse), it only takes around 25 beetles to kill that animal [1].
-With this in mind, it’s imperative that you properly identify these pests and get rid of them as soon as possible.
+If eaten by an animal (even one as big as a horse), it only takes around 25 blister beetles to kill that animal [1].
+With this in mind, it’s imperative that you correctly identify these pests and get rid of them as soon as possible.

 Identification

-All blister beetles are medium to long, 3/4 to 1.25 inches, with narrow bodies [1].
-They have broad heads, long legs, and long, thin antennae that are beaded.
+Adult blister beetles are 0.1 to 0.8 inches long [2].
+They have broad heads, long legs, and thin, beaded antennae.

-They also have soft wing covers that are flexible.
-These beetles will travel in groups, and when disturbed, they will simply drop to the ground and hide.
+They also have flexible, soft wing covers.
+These beetles travel in groups.
+When disturbed, they drop to the ground and hide.

 Black blister beetle